 What else should I be aware of?

+When taken by mouth, boldo may cause abdominal pain, nausea, or vomiting.
 When applied to the skin, boldo may cause irritation.
-Rarely reported side effects of boldo include liver toxicity (the volatile oil from the boldo leaf contains ascaridole, which is toxic to the liver) and severe allergic skin reactions (e.g., skin irritation, redness, itchiness, swelling, hives).
+A rarely reported side effect of boldo includes liver toxicity (the volatile oil from the boldo leaf contains ascaridole, which is toxic to the liver).

 Boldo can interact with some medications.
 It can increase the effects of warfarin and other blood-thinning medications or anticoagulants (e.g., clopidogrel, aspirin) and increase the risk of bleeding or bruising.

 Boldo can increase the risk of liver damage caused by certain medications (e.g., amiodarone, atorvastatin, carbamazepine, ketoconazole, methotrexate) and herbal products (e.g., comfrey, pennyroyal oil).
-It may add to the effects of diureticdiuretican agent that increases urine flow medications (e.g., furosemide, hydrochlorothiazide) and can also increase lithium levels of the body.
+It can also increase lithium levels in the body.
+It may decrease the levels of a medication called tacrolimus and increase the risk of transplant rejection.
 If you are taking any of these medications or herbal products, talk to your health care provider before using boldo.